-There are no middle men at Dilli Grey – we know all our suppliers personally and have built deep relationships.
+There are no middle men at Dilli Grey – we know all our suppliers personally and have built deep relationships over years of collaboration.
 It’s just about being kind, open, honest and FAIR on a really human-to-human level.
 Not only in how we make our products, but how we pay for them too.

-Regular trips to India mean we are constantly working alongside the artisans whose hands are making our designs come to life, everyday.
+Regular trips to India (and daily Facetimes!) mean we are constantly working alongside the artisans whose hands are making our designs come to life, everyday.
 It is a partnership between our designs and their skills that we hugely respect and honour.
 This close relationship also ensures our standards and commitment to a fair deal for those involved in our supply chains are being met at all times.
 All our artisans work in safe, clean environments where they are paid fairly and their skills are nurtured to allow them to grow as craftsmen and women in their own right, learning a tangible and valuable skill that they will have for life.

-We visit not only the workshops, but the women-led co-operative villages whose skills embellish many of our hand-embroidered and hand-quilted designs.
+We visit not only the workshops, but the women-led co-operatives whose skills embellish many of our hand-embroidered and hand-quilted designs.
 Listening to these women's stories and learning how best we can support them and their families allows our work with them to feel more collaborative and authentic.
 Working flexibly from home brings them the satisfaction of financial independence, but crucially allows them to stay in their villages and with their children, rather than having to travelling into the major cities in search of work.

 As always, thank you for being part of the Dilli Grey tribe, I love your passion and having you as part of what we do means the world.